Updated August 29th, 2018.

 What many of us haven’t realised is that there’s been a quiet revolution in the world of backpacks with wheels for adults.
 The wheeled backpack for travel is here!
 No longer do you have to decide between having a backpack or taking a wheelie suitcase.
 You can have everything in one!

 In our recent Readers Poll about the best luggage to take to Southeast Asia, we were given some excellent recommendations for the best roller backpacks out there.
+If you fancy giving those shoulder straps a rest, these are for you!
 Here are your top recommendations!

 Read our Reader’s Comments on Why They Chose Wheeled Backpack Luggage: